 The Campbellsville application process is simple and straightforward.
 Student may enter this program in August and in January.
 Follow these steps to begin your journey:

 - Submit a complete application for admission form.

 - Arrange for the office of admissions to receive an official transcript (containing a complete record of all courses attempted) from each college or university previously and currently attended.

 - Send three letters of recommendation from community leaders, pastors, teachers, or professionals who have knowledge of your interpersonal and learning skills.

 - Completion of personal essay.

 - If transferring less than 24 credit hours, arrange for the office of admissions to receive an official and final high school transcript and an official ACT or SAT score report.

-Please note that North Carolina does not accept any field placements for schools located outside their state.
+Please note Alabama, Arkansas, Minnesota, New Mexico and North Carolina do not accept any field placements for schools located outside their state.
 Due to the importance of the field practicum for social work degrees, North Carolina students will not be able to pursue the Bachelor of Social Work or the Master of Social Work degrees unless field positions can be secured from a neighboring state.

 Advance your career in social work with the skills and tools employers are looking for.
 Request more information today.

 This program is also available on campus in a traditional format.
 Learn more about Campbellsville University’s traditional Bachelor of Social Work program.